Activities Newsletter February 2023

 Time: after initial discussions and assessments our prospective residents are given time to consider their decision, possibly alongside their loved ones.
 Once a decision has been made, please get in touch with the Registered Manager again who will work alongside you to arrange your admission at a time which is convenient to yourself, this could be the same day, in a couple of days or in a few weeks’ time, it is your choice.

-Testing: a PCR coronavirus test is to be completed within 48 hours prior to discharge (or a lateral flow test if the individual has tested positive for covid-19 in the last 90 days).
+Testing: the NHS will do a PCR coronavirus test 48 hours prior to discharge (or a lateral flow test if the individual has tested positive for covid-19 in the last 90 days).
 The result of this test should be shared with the Registered Manager at Farthings prior to discharge.

 Moving In: you are welcome to bring any personal effects to help you feel at home.
 All our rooms are en-suite, and are equipped with a bed, bedside table, chest of drawers, wardrobe, chair, and a television.
 You are welcome to bring a named visitor with you to help you settle in, they must follow the current visiting guidance which will be discussed prior to admission.